itstommymorgan/nutrasuite/README.markdown

           assert true
         end

-        teardown do
+        after do
           some_teardown_stuff
         end
       end
     end

 All of your other minitest stuff should work normally.
-Context setup/teardown is executed once for each test, so the randomization built into minitest will still work as you'd expect.
+Context before/after blocks are executed once for each test, so the randomization built into minitest will still work as you'd expect.

 `a`, `an`, `and`, `the`, and `that` all define contexts, so you can build